How can we help you?

 Conversation not being routed: check that at least one rule matches and is Active.
 Check rule priority — a higher-priority rule may be routing it elsewhere.

-All agents busy: if queue is full, consider adding a bot fallback rule that activates when queue depth exceeds a threshold.
+All agents busy: if queue is full, consider adding a Use AI rule that activates when Team Queue Depth exceeds a threshold.

 Wrong team getting the conversation: check rule priority order.
 The most specific rules should have the lowest priority number.